The magic of parabolic lighting

 True parabolic lights, such as the Broncolor system I use, produce a beautiful, sparkly light which is very flattering when it comes to skin tone and ideal for bringing out the detail in textures.
 The shape and reflective properties of the modifier allow for great control over the focus and contrast produced by the light — one of the main advantages of these modifiers.

-You can see this theory put into practice in my Beauty lighting comparison video, where I demonstrate the results of the different size para’s.
+I explain and demonstrate all of this in my ‘Understanding parabolic lighting’ live show, where you can see each of these concepts clearly demonstrated.
+I also put this theory into practice in my Beauty lighting comparison video, where I demonstrate the results of the different size para’s.

-The relatively narrow beam of light produced by paras is a further advantage.
+The relatively narrow beam of light that can be produced by paras is a further advantage.
 The ability to focus the beam means you can safely light a subject using a para without influencing the entire shot.

 I mentioned earlier that parabolic lighting is a popular choice for beauty and fashion work, but if that isn’t your area of interest I’m sure you’ve been asking how they fare for other types of photography.

-The fact they are my favourite modifier and that I, a commercial photographer, have three of them in my studio should answer that for you.
+The fact they are my favourite modifier and that I, a commercial photographer, have three different sizes in my studio should answer that for you.
 That said, however, I do find that they can become problematic when shooting reflective or glossy products due to the reflection captured in the object.

 Quite simply, there is only really one main drawback to paras — the price.
 Although there are various sizes to choose from, Broncolor’s range of paras still cost a fair sum.
-However, the use and results you’ll get from each makes it an investment worthy of some serious consideration.
+However, the use and results you’ll get from each makes it an investment worthy of some serious consideration (especially considering their ability to transform into three types of light source from one modifier).

 The first option is to hire.
 I know many great photographers who don’t own their equipment — they simply rent what they need for a particular job.
 This will allow you to test the equipment before fully committing to it.
 That way, if you find it isn’t quite suited to your needs or you could do with a different size para, for example, you’ve simply learnt a lesson without completely emptying your wallet.

-If you’re determined to own your own kit, deep umbrellas are able to produce a similar, if not as specular, light.
+If you’re determined to own your own kit, deep umbrellas are able to produce a similar but not as precisely focused light.
 While they don’t allow for the same amount of control over the light as paras do, they do provide good light for those on a budget.
-The added bonus of these is that you can use them with speedlites to further minimalise costs.
+The added bonus of these is that you can use them with speedlites to further minimise costs.
+You can see the effect of a deep focus umbrella in my ‘Legs Eleven’ live show, where I demonstrate just how effective a deep focus umbrella can be.
+I also show you a technique that even makes the eep focus umbrella comparable to a large ring flash.